3rr4t1c/molecular-dynamics-cuda/README.md

 computing, part will not be considered even if these was written with `@parallel` macro that is no longer supported and this would need a code rewriting.
-That choice has been done due to the low score obtained for distributed version in original code, and lack of time, but that doesn't mean it cannot be resumed in future.
+That choice has been done due to the low score obtained for distributed version in original code and lack of time but that doesn't mean it cannot be resumed in future.

-*"We adore chaos because we love to produce order."* -- *M.C.
+> *"We adore chaos because we love to produce order."* -- *M.C.
 Escher*